satkins16/gift-organizer-rails/notes.md

 X-Thank you checklist
 X-In events show, after submitting an edit gift, changing givers and submitting again redirects to json view -First Create Gift should be justified left
--After Create Gift, first new giver is redirecting to JSON X-Hover not working after submit
+X-After Create Gift, first new giver is redirecting to JSON X-Hover not working after submit
+-Add multiple givers